YipengHu/MPHY0043/README.md

 [MONAI](https://monai.io/) is also used, with many dedicated deep learning functionalities designed for medical applications.

 ### Development tools
-[micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) is used for tutorials and may be required for the assessed group work and coursework, together with [Jupyter Notebook](https://jupyter.org/).
-Follow the [Development Tools](docs/dev_tools.md) to set them up on your machine.
+[Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) is used for tutorials and may be required for the assessed group work and coursework, together with [Jupyter Notebook](https://jupyter.org/), by following the [Development Tools](docs/dev_tools.md).

 Although not required, it is encouraged to use [Git](https://git-scm.com/) with this repository.
 Tutorials for its basic uses are also widely available, e.g. [Work with Git](https://github.com/YipengHu/MPHY0030/blob/main/docs/dev_env_git.md).